Practising The Piano

 2. Planning Piano Practice Sessions

 Many piano players like to write a plan for their practice sessions.
 It certainly helps to identify goals and have a series of practice routines to help you reach them.
 If writing lists helps to do this better for you, then it has to be a good idea, right?
 You could even tick off each task as it’s completed, increasing your feeling of satisfaction as you work through the list.
 Here's an example of a schedule that I've adapted for my own jazz piano practice sessions.
 If you're an Apple user, you can download a Numbers file here which you can edit and adapt to your own schedule.
+If you'd like a Word Doc version please contact me & I'll happily send one over to you.

 3. Mental Preparation

-Even 10 minutes of fully concentrated practising of the piano is better than hours of twiddling about aimlessly on the keyboard.
+Even 10 minutes of fully concentrated practising on the piano is better than hours of fiddling about aimlessly on the keyboard.
 Again the key word here is ‘focus’.
 Once you’ve planned your goals for this practice session, switch off the phone, TV, radio etc, maybe close the door or make sure that the space you’re in is otherwise clear of distractions, then give full attention to practising the piano.
 Avoid ‘mechanical practising’ – repetition of the same material in exactly the same way without paying full attention.
-Be mindful of your practice efforts, changing things that don’t work, keeping a firm focus on your goals for that session.
+Be mindful of your practice efforts, changing things that don’t work, keeping a firm focus on your goals for that practice session.

 4. Warming Up and other Physical Aspects of Piano Practice